-Well we’ve been doing some research and here are a few of the most common Christmas traditions, and the reasoning behind them…
+Well we’ve been doing some research and here are a few of the most common Christmas traditions, alongside the reasons behind them…

-The advent calendar is one of our favourite traditions; every time you open a window you know Christmas is getting closer!
-Before December is upon us, check out our great range of advent calendars online.
+The advent calendar is one of our favourite traditions; every time you open a window you know Christmas is getting just that bit closer!

 Sending and receiving Christmas cards is a tradition that dates back to 1843, when the first ever Christmas card was produced and sent in the UK.
-Traditionally, Christmas cards featured nativity or family scenes but today Christmas cards come in all colours, shapes and sizes!
+Traditionally, Christmas cards featured nativity or family scenes but today, of course, Christmas cards come in all colours, shapes and sizes!

-Also, don’t forget to check the Royal Mail last posting dates, especially if you have friends and family that live abroad.
+Don’t forget to check the Royal Mail last posting dates, especially if you have friends and family who live abroad.

-Mistletoe will adorn many homes over Christmas and kisses will be shared standing underneath!
+Mistletoe will fill many homes over Christmas and a few kisses might even be shared standing underneath!
 There are several myths and traditions surrounding mistletoe; in ancient times the Druids believed that mistletoe would bring good luck and health, and it was also thought that mistletoe represented love and friendship – which is where the tradition of kissing underneath the mistletoe comes from.

-So don’t forget to hang your mistletoe this year and share some festive kisses!
+So don’t forget to hang up your mistletoe this year and share some festive kisses!

-The tradition of the Christmas tree dates back to Germany during the 16th Century, and even today the humble Christmas tree is at the heart of Christmas festivities in the home.
-Not only does a Christmas tree create a welcoming home for the festive season, many special moments such as unwrapping presents will be shared underneath.
+The tradition of the Christmas tree dates back to Germany during the 16th Century, and even today the humble Christmas tree is at the heart of our Christmas festivities in the home.
+Not only does a Christmas tree help you create a welcoming home for the festive season, but many special moments such as unwrapping presents will no doubt be shared underneath.

-The gift giving tradition has its roots in the Wise Men’s gifts of frankincense, gold and myrrh…however frankincense and myrrh are less popular presents these days!
-Christmas morning is traditionally the time to empty our Christmas stockings and unwrap the presents from under the tree in the UK, but this varies all over the world.
+The gift giving tradition has its roots in the Wise Men’s gifts of frankincense, gold and myrrh…however frankincense and myrrh seem to be less popular options these days!
+Christmas morning is traditionally the time for most of us to empty our Christmas stockings and unwrap the presents from under the tree in the UK, but this varies all over the world.
 Did you know in Germany, Sweden and Portugal it’s actually more popular to open all the presents on Christmas Eve?